 Map and Government Information Library, Sub-Basement of the Main Library

 The GIS Lab provides hardware and software for use of geographic information systems (GIS) and geospatial information.
-Software includes ArcGIS 10.2, Adobe Creative Cloud, and Microsoft Office.
+Software includes ArcGIS 10.8, ArcPro, Adobe Creative Cloud, and Microsoft Office.

 McBay Science Library, Room 381

-The Science Library Makerspace offers 3D printers, a laser cutter, a vinyl cutter, Virtual Reality headsets, Arduino microcontrollers, Raspberry Pi single-board mini-computers, and soldering irons.
-Instructional workshops are open to all current University of Georgia students, faculty, and staff with a valid UGA ID.
+The McBay Science Library Makerspace offers 3D printers, a laser cutter, a vinyl cutter, Arduino microcontrollers, Raspberry Pi single-board mini-computers, and soldering irons.
+Instructional workshops are open to all University of Georgia students, faculty, and staff with a valid UGA ID.
 To discuss integrating Makerspace technologies into courses, classwork, and research, please contact Andrew Johnson, Emerging Technologies Librarian.

 Basement, Main Library